Gig2341/Gig2341/README.md

 - 🔭 I’m currently working on ClinicBase.
 - 🌱 I’m currently learning NodeJs and Flask.
 - 💬 Ask me about Backend frameworks.
-- 📫 How to reach me: [Your Contact Information].
+- 📫 How to reach me: danmata2341@gmail.com.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I play the guitar among other instruments.